 Early History of the Rigsbey family

-Another 134 words (10 lines of text) covering the years 1570, 1600, 1620, 1694 and 1659 are included under the topic Early Rigsbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rigsbey research.
+Another 67 words (5 lines of text) covering the years 1570, 1600, 1594, 1650, 1620, 1694, 1659 and 1671 are included under the topic Early Rigsbey History in all our PDF Extended History products and printed products wherever possible.

 Rigsbey Spelling Variations